+I am fully committed to the teacher-scholar model: my pedagogy and research inform and enrich each other, and I was honored to be the pre-tenure recipient of the Southwestern University Teaching Award in 2022.
 In my classes, I foreground the relationship between humanistic methods and larger questions of power, equity, and social justice, guiding students to understand how all texts—not only those they read, but also those they produce—can act in and on the world.
 More concretely, my pedagogical philosophy is structured around three key values: questions; connections; and community.
-These values inform all of the courses I teach, which have included introductory writing-intensive surveys and composition courses, gateways to literary study, and upper-level undergraduate courses on topics including the literature of environmental justice, speculative fiction and social movements, Afrofuturism, and science fiction film (syllabi and student evaluations/comments provided under Teaching Materials).
+These values inform all of the courses I teach, which have included introductory and advanced composition courses, lower division (writing- and research-intensive) literary surveys, gateway courses to literary study, and upper-level undergraduate courses on topics including the literature of environmental justice, speculative fiction and social movements, Afrofuturism, and science fiction film (syllabi and student evaluations/comments provided under Teaching Materials).

 By questions, I mean that I create engaging pedagogical structures that cultivate intellectual curiosity and excitement, encouraging students to develop and pursue the questions and projects that matter most to them.
 Across all of my courses, I emphasize generative questions over authoritative or absolute answers as key to humanistic habits of mind.
 For instance, in my foundational Introduction to Literary Studies course, part of each class session was spent with students in small groups creating their own evolving “question bank” from the core theoretical text for the course: “What particular forms of the uncanny show up in this text, and what do these forms of the uncanny defamiliarize or make uncomfortably familiar?”
 “How do race and/or colonialism shape the foundational relations of this text, and is the relationship between the two discernable?”
 “How do discourses of gender and sexuality intertwine with the representation of nature, and vice versa, in this text?”
 We shared our contributions to this resource every day, referred to it in discussions throughout the semester, used it to structure individual reflections on the projects students attempted in their major essays, and ultimately came to understand it as a resource for the rest of the students’ academic careers in English.
 By the end of the semester, students were able to articulate the research questions motivating their final projects with confidence, and to reflect on how these questions spoke to their emerging critical and scholarly identities.
 In my upper-level classes, students build on this foundation, learning to enter scholarly and other conversations and to see themselves as producers and not just consumers of knowledge.
 For instance, in the course I developed on Visionary Fictions, paired manifesto and utopian fiction projects challenged students to participate actively in the crucial work of imagining other worlds, other social structures, other possibilities.